BEST CHEAP EATS AND BUDGET FRIENDLY RESTAURANTS

 FLOUR & GRAPE

 If you want your pasta fast-a and can’t wait in the queue for Padella, say hello to Flour & Grape, located not too far away on Bermondsey Street.
-There’s only eight pasta dishes on offer and a handful of starters and desserts, with everything coming in at a tenner or under.
-The tortelloni packed with roast pork shoulder and sage butter kicks ass and there’s also a decent pappardelle with beef shin and a cacio e pepe bucatini – oh and they take bookings too…
+There’s nine pasta dishes on offer and a handful of starters and desserts, with the most expensive dish topping out at £14.50.
+The tortelloni packed with roast pork shoulder and sage butter kicks ass and there’s also a decent pappardelle with beef shin and a cacio e pepe bucatini.

 CHICK 'N' SOURS